LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 to defend a key location until the first wave of attackers is broken.
 The size of the game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
-Thus, the crawl game mode is the most replayable, but even the small scenarios can be refreshed by increasing difficulty level and striving to beat a high score.
+Thus, the crawl game mode is the most replayable one, but even the small scenarios can be refreshed by ramping up difficulty settings and striving to beat a high score.

 Exploring the world